 What if we want a ceremony that honors a particular religion; can someone of that faith be provided?

-- We offer Civil Ceremonies (Justice of the Peace) or non-legal ceremonies (Symbolic by a Minister).
+- We offer Civil Ceremonies (Justice of the Peace) or non-legal ceremonies (Symbolic by a Christian Minister).
 If you would like to bring your own minister you are more then welcome to do so.
-Please note, that if you do choose to bring your own minister, no credit will be given for choosing not to use the one included in the wedding package.

 On the other hand, what if we want a ceremony that is not religious?